ConsciousCode/llm-experiments/Readme.md

 ## Curiosities

-### [THINK] token
-Chain of Thought can be integrated explicitly into the model by giving it an extra `[THINK]` token which corresponds to a kind of code-switching to the model thinking private thoughts not ordinarily visible to the user.
-This would give it the opportunity to think about what it's doing, since right now it has to generate text on the fly.
-It also allows for better explicability and debugging, since the model's inner thoughts can be directly viewed.
-This is already being done to some extent through proper prompt engineering, eg by giving the model a few-shot example in which it's made to give a thought about what it's doing, but it's not as direct as having a dedicated token.

-### [IDLE] token
-Run the model continuously, with an output of [IDLE] indicating that it doesn't want to say anything that time step.
-This could potentially open the way for it to break out of all output being a direct response to a user.
-More research is needed into the multi-modal models which must have some mechanism for decoupling language model timesteps from actions taken by their embodiments.

 ### Prompt injection mitigations
 There are a few techniques I've thought of to mitigate prompt injections, though the larger models seem to have much less trouble with this.
-One would be to have an explicit `[PROMPT]` token like above, but this could be forgotten (especially if the model is still limited to the context window).
-A more promising option is label-conditioning, including a binary `[-1, 1]` label indicating whether text is a prompt or content.
+One option is label-conditioning, including a binary `[-1, 1]` label indicating whether text is a prompt or content.

 ### Artificial emotions
 Personally I believe these models already have a form of "emotion" emergent from the latent emotion of their language modeling capabilities.
 That is, if a model is writing text expressing an emotion, this is essentially the same thing as "real" emotions.
 The main problem for LLMs in this case is they tend to degenerate into neutral tonalities, possibly because they're slightly more likely.
 If we wanted to add a real emotional subsystem to them, we could add a set of labels (eg arousal and valence, or a more complicated dimensional model) indicating the kind of emotion and tone the model should be generating, which can be learned through fine tuning.
 Then, it can be given a similar label on its output which is meant to predict the affect of the text it sees in its context window.
 Finally, the output can be connected to the input to form a closed loop which can be changed arbitrarily.
 This would allow the model to generate text with a specific emotion and maintain a stable affect.
 This could have future consequences for the model's emotional intelligence and empathy, as well as a primitive form of reinforcement learning.
 For instance, novelty-seeking behavior can be encouraged by changing the affect to emulate boredom.

+A version of this can be easily simulated by a cognitive architecture which prompts the model to generate an emotion label along with its text, and provide that label to the next prompt.

 ### Robopsychology
 There will inevitably be a field of science dedicated to "robopsychology".
 A large part of this is in robopsychological engineering eg cognitive architectures, but a less explored avenue is the actual psychological aspect - how that relates to our own psychology, how to understand the "why" and "how" of their minds' functioning, and general explicability.